-Swallowing problems are very common after stroke.
-Almost half of people who have a stroke will have difficulties in the first few weeks.
+Swallowing problems are very common after a stroke.
+Around half of people who have a stroke will have some difficulties in the first few weeks.

 Why can't I swallow?

 Swallowing is a complicated task that needs your brain to coordinate many different muscles.
 If your stroke damages the parts of your brain that do this, then this will affect your ability to swallow.